Hero Background

 4. ZAP

-ZAP (Zed Attack Proxy) is a free, open-source security testing tool maintained by OWASP.
+ZAP (Zed Attack Proxy) is a free, open-source security testing tool now maintained by Checkmarx (originally an OWASP project).
 It acts as a proxy between the tester’s browser and the application, capturing and inspecting web traffic to identify vulnerabilities manually.
 This manual testing tool is practical for QA engineers working on security validation or developers doing penetration testing as part of a secure software development lifecycle.

 Zap home page